gennady-bars/react-star-wars-guide/README.md

-# react-redux-SWAPI
+# react SWAPI

-a React-Redux project using swapi.co API to fetch info about Star Wars characters, battleships and so on
+a React project using swapi.co API to fetch info about Star Wars characters, battleships and so on